Why Adopt? 23 Reasons to Adopt a Child

 Adoption is more common than you may think, and many people know someone who has adopted or is an adoptee.
-Seeing the beauty of a family built in this way inspires prospective parents to choose adoption, as they know just how wonderful the process is for all involved.
+One reason for adoption is that, seeing the beauty of a family built in this way, hopeful parents are inspired to choose adoption, as they know just how wonderful the process is for all involved.

 22. They were adopted and want to give the same experience to someone else.

 It’s not at all uncommon for people who have been adopted to eventually adopt their own children later in life.
-They are living proof of how successful adoptions can be and, knowing that there is no difference between a biological and adoptive parent’s love, they decide to help a child in need have the same positive experience that they did.
+They are living proof of the opportunity that adoption can provide and, knowing that there is no difference between a biological and adoptive parent’s love, they decide to give a child the same positive experience that they had.